MoiraMarques/projeto/bc-externalsites.md

-### Brightcove integration
+# Brightcove integration

-Currently:
+### Currently:
  - have support for brightcove player in new editor
  - Able to import individual bc urls
  - Able to add bc simple mrss feeds

-Want:
+### Want:
  - To simplify the process for user:
   - easy configuration
   - no manually adding of videos
   - no requirement from them to generate feeds for ingest
  - To be able sync captions back to the user's bc account

-Requires from us:
+### Requires from us:
-        User has enterprise level or better bc account Creates a compatible 'amara-player' in bc (chromeless player with javascript enabled) Configures syncing on amara team with:
+ - User has enterprise level or better bc account
+ - Creates a compatible 'amara-player' in bc (chromeless player with javascript enabled)
+ - Configures syncing on amara team with:
-            publisher id
+   - publisher id
-            player id
+   - player id
-            api write token
+   - api write token
-            tags (optional) otherwise we default to new
+   - tags (optional) otherwise we default to new

-From brightcove:
+### From brightcove:
-  If they could add a default 'amara-player' for users, it would save the users about 7 steps of the config process.
+  If they could add a default 'amara-player' for users, it would save the users about 5 steps of the config process in the brightcove management console.

-Approach:
+### Approach:

 1. via ExternalSites configuration tab configure:
  - publisher id